-A detailed assessment of the mid/long-term operating environment for global refining and the implications for the oil products trade.
+A detailed assessment of the mid/long-term operating environment for global refining, and the implications for oil products trade.
 We forecast products demand and review refinery investments to identify the likely pressures on the refining sector and what this could mean for refining margins in the next 5-10 years.

-Our conclusions will highlight how demand pressures are impacting refinery utilisation and how this is supporting refinery margins.
+Our conclusions will highlight how demand pressures are impacting refinery utilisation, the pressures on refinery throughput and on refinery margins.
 It will also reinforce our earlier messages about the IMO 2020 regulation changes; all set within an internally consistent framework of refinery capacity, estimated refinery margins, and product prices.
-We review how surplus refining capacity may change, challenging the traditional call for further reductions in capacity.
+We review how surplus refining capacity may change, challenging the call for further capacity additions.

 FGE will be available for a conference call, WebEx meeting, or general meeting to present and discuss the key findings of this report.

 Appendix Tables FGE AWRO 2020 (Excel Data Tables)

 Preparing for IMO 2020 and The Future of Bunkering

 FGE's detailed assessment of the impact of the IMO 2020 specification changes on the global shipping & refining industries.